 The Fairbanks North Star Borough has some of the worst and most dangerous air quality in the nation.
 Alaska community groups have joined together to demand that responsible officials address the problems that Borough residents and their families face when simply breathing in Fairbanks.

-More than a thousand health studies have shown that PM2.5 air pollution causes a wide range of serious health problems, including asthma attacks, chronic respiratory disease, reduction in lung function, hospitalizations and emergency room visits for cardiopulmonary diseases, cancer, and even premature death.
-One study, conducted by the Alaska Department of Health and Social Services, found that poor air quality led to increased admissions for cerebrovascular disease and respiratory tract infections at Fairbanks Memorial Hospital.
-PM2.5 air pollution is of particular danger to children, reducing lung development, causing asthma, and impairing the immune system.
-The elderly and those with chronic disease also face heightened risk.
+The type of fine particulate matter pollution prevalent in Fairbanks—2.5 micrometers or less in diameter—has been found to cause a wide range of serious health problems, including asthma attacks, chronic respiratory disease, reduction in lung function, hospitalizations and emergency room visits for cardiopulmonary diseases, cancer, and even premature death.
+Fine particulate matter air pollution is of particular danger to children, reducing lung development, causing asthma, and impairing the immune system.
+The elderly and those with chronic disease also face heightened risks.

 Of all the areas that fail to meet EPA air quality standards for this pollutant (referred to as PM2.5 by the EPA), Fairbanks has the worst episodic pollution in the country — with levels spiking to almost double the next most-polluted area and nearly four-times the recommended limit for unhealthy air.